-The research team is estimating the impact of a supportive housing intervention on homeless individuals who cycle in and out of jail, detoxification centers, and emergency medical services.
-The study’s treatment group is receiving case management services and deeply subsidized, permanent housing in project-based and scattered-site units.
-Along with Medicaid claims data, the investigators are evaluating inmate health records, filling an existing gap in the evidence base on health interventions for a frequent jail reentry population.
-Results will inform stakeholders, policymakers, and practitioners seeking to understand how investments in supportive housing may drive outcomes across multiple sectors.
+The project team estimated the impact of a supportive housing intervention on homeless individuals who cycle in and out of jail, detoxification centers, and emergency medical services.
+The study’s treatment group received supportive housing services in project-based and scattered-site supportive housing units.
+The team also evaluated inmate health records, filling an existing gap in the evidence base on health interventions for a frequent jail reentry population.

 Health: access to health care services (mental and physical health care, access to substance abuse treatment, continuity of care); use of health care services (relapse rate of substance use disorder, avoidable ER and hospital visits); overall health (severity of illness, mental and physical health)